solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Open the `ai_langchain_vectordb.ipynb` notebook.
 -   Follow the instructions in the notebook.

-# Hands on lab: Semantic Kernel with Azure Database for PostgreSQL Flexible Server
+# Hands-on Lab: Semantic Kernel with Azure Database for PostgreSQL Flexible Server

 TODO